-But just because your favorite stores are advertising Black Friday deals doesn’t mean you should jump on every one you see.
-Believe it or not, there are some items you should pass up on this major shopping holiday.
+But just because your favorite stores are advertising Black Friday deals that doesn’t mean you should jump on every one you see.
+Believe it or not, there are some items you should pass on during this major shopping holiday.

-Here are eight items for which retailers rarely offer the best Black Friday deals:
+Here are nine items for which retailers rarely offer the best Black Friday deals:

-1. Top Brand Gadgets and Electronics
+1. Brand-Name Gadgets and Electronics

 2. Jewelry and Watches